-- Increase public awareness of herd dynamics and the genetic and historical value of America’s wild horses through trail rides on the sanctuary, publications, and public and media outreach.
+- Increase public awareness of herd dynamics and the genetic and historical value of America’s wild horses through trail rides on the sanctuary, publications, tours, open house, education events and public and media outreach.

 - Demonstrate that wild horses can co-exist on open range in ecological balance with many diverse species of wildlife including deer, black bear, bobcat, mountain lion, wild turkey, gray fox, and over 150 species of birds.